Automattic/jetpack/readme.txt

 * Carousel: avoid scrolling back to the top of the page when you close the Carousel view.
 * Shortcodes: update embed type detection for Medium Collections.
+* Sync: add new WP Cli commands to help in monitoring and updating sync settings.
 * WooCommerce Analytics: remove duplicate self-executing anonymous function.

 --------